protesilaos/my-website/_pages/emacs/emacs.md

 ## Beframe

-`beframe` enables a frame-oriented Emacs workflow where each frame has access to the list of buffers visited therein.
+`beframe` enables a frame-oriented Emacs workflow where each frame has access only to the list of buffers visited therein.
 In the interest of brevity, we call buffers that belong to frames "beframed".

 + Package name (GNU ELPA): `beframe`